Tanq16/nojiko/README.md

 ## AI-Development

-This is my first project that I completely vibe-coded.
+This is my first project that I completely vibe-coded (and am continuing to do so).
 Vibe coded also means various things - the description I mean is the fact that I control implementation and tell AI what to do, not a simplistic variant of "hey AI, write me a dashboard application that has bookmarks".
 I described the entirety of the vibe code process I took for this project below, so feel free to expand and read.

 <details>
 <summary>Previous experience with vibe-coding vs. this one</summary>